Four Ways to Improve Your Landing Page

-Like any sales or financial report, your website analytics is another tool that every business owner should consider.
-One of the reports that you should be looking at, outside basic stats like sessions, bounce rate, and key phrases used to find your website, is the report that helps you determine your best performing landing pages.
+Like any sales or financial report, your website analytics is another tool every business owner should consider.
+One of the reports that you should be looking at, outside basic stats like sessions, bounce rate, and key phrases used to find your website, is the report that helps you determine your best-performing landing pages.

 It looks like this when viewing it from Search Engine searches, meaning these are the pages that are most popular from basic searches:

 You can see how the first three listings are pages are blog posts.
 I can see that, most likely, my homepage gets the most traffic while a blog post, ‘How Your Website Drives Your Marketing Strategy,’ and our portfolio.
 Then it’s my post on the latest changes to the Yoast plugin and a post on blogging, then 6th is the page about our web hosting services.

 After this, I like to look at another set of landing page stats that shows me which pages and posts are getting ‘hits’ from all channels like referral pages, social media, or a direct link from a PDF or email, as well as searches.

 If your website goals are falling flat, these are the stats you might want to look at.
 These pages can you tell what folks are most interested in learning more about.
 It can help drive your blogging strategy.